Neşe Devenot

 Contact Information

-Before joining JHU, Dr. Devenot completed postdoctoral fellowships at the University of Cincinnati's Institute for Research in Sensing, Case Western Reserve University's Department of Bioethics, and the University of Puget Sound's Humanities Program.
+Before joining JHU, Dr. Devenot completed postdoctoral fellowships at the University of Cincinnati’s Institute for Research in Sensing, Case Western Reserve University’s Department of Bioethics, and the University of Puget Sound’s Humanities Program.
 They are currently working on a book project titled Chemical Poetics: The Literary History of Psychedelic Science, which was supported by the Zora Neale Hurston Writing Fellowship from Bard College.
-Their background in public humanities has included writing and editing for Psymposia, a psychedelic industry watchdog organization.
-Dr. Devenot's psychedelic bioethics research has included a collaboration with JHU's Center for Psychedelic & Consciousness Research.
+Their background in public humanities has included writing and editing for Psymposia, a psychedelic harm reduction nonprofit organization where they are a board member.
+Dr. Devenot's psychedelic bioethics research has included a collaboration with JHU’s Center for Psychedelic & Consciousness Research.
+Their psychedelic ethics research has appeared in the Kennedy Institute of Ethics Journal, JAMA Psychiatry, Journal of Psychedelic Studies, Frontiers in Psychology, and Anthropology of Consciousness.
 They received the European Romantic Review Article Prize in 2020 and the inaugural award for Best Humanities Publication in Psychedelic Studies from Breaking Convention in 2016.